filipealmeida/probespawner/README.md

 networkRecoveryInterval | Sets connection recovery interval.
-Default is 5000. automaticRecoveryEnabled | if true, enables connection recovery topologyRecoveryEnabled | Enables or disables topology recovery
+Default is 5000. automaticRecoveryEnabled | if true, enables connection recovery topologyRecoveryEnabled | Enables or disables topology recovery routingKey | routing key for your data exchange | an exchange name if any

 ### OpenTSDB (opentsdblh.py)
 Field | Description